I tried getting into a VPC using EventBridge Connection — Requesting an ALB inside a VPC from Step Functions without Lambda

 The following permissions are required for the Step Functions execution role.

-execute-api:Invoke— Permission to execute REST APIs
+execute-api:Invoke— Permission to execute the REST API

 Key Points of the CFn Template